ruggeromontesi/BookLibrary/README.md

+This project was created in April 2021 when apllying(attempting to apply) for the position of java intern at Visma

 Book Library Task /*****************************************************************************************************************************************************/ Rest API endpoint to add a new book.
 URI for the API is http://localhost:8080/visma/saveBook/

 Example of JSON Body { "name":"some title", "author":"some author", "category":"some category", "language":"some language", "publicationDate" : "23.04.2021", "isbn":"1234567890123"